TDAILab/tutorial-template/docs/source/src.rst

 This model use the "Iris date set" to train the model by 〇〇.
 This model can predict to what kind of Iris is by some features.

+You use the the Support-Vector Machine in this tutorial for classification problems.
+The "Iris date set" is used to train this model.
+This model can predict to the type of Iris by several characteristics.

 Data upload
 ------------